 Before you buy your tickets, be sure to check out Universal’s deals and specials.
 They often have some fantastic deals, and offer special rates for Florida residents as well.

-Right now Universal has a fantastic special, where you get THREE extra days FREE if you buy a two day Park to Park pass.
+Right now Universal has a fantastic special, where you save $53, plus get one extra day FREE if you buy a two day Park to Park pass.